t638403/sudoku/README.md

 To generate 10 hypersudokus

     $ ./sudoku 10 nrc

+To generate an endless stream

+    $ ./sudoku -1

 ## Implementation
 Searches recursively for a solution and after that it removes cells one at a time until the soduoko isn't solvable